-Alpha is an opportunity to explore life, faith, and God in a friendly, open and informal environment.
+Alpha Online is an opportunity to explore life, faith, and God with others.
 It is a series of sessions exploring the Christian faith, run over ten weeks.
-Each talk looks at a different question around faith and is designed to create conversation.
-The Alpha program is offered by organizations all over the world.
+Each talk looks at a different question around faith and then there are small groups designed to create friendly, open and informal discussion.
+Alpha is run by organizations all over the world.
 Everyone is welcome.

 The talks are designed to encourage conversation and explore the basics of the Christian faith in a friendly, open, and informal environment.
 No question is out of bounds and you are free to discuss as much or as little as you wish.

 We start in smaller groups for 10–15 minutes to get to know each other and catch up before the session begins.
 Usually we would start with coffee or food but please feel free to bring your own to the call!